Gamera, the Giant Monster: English versions

 The film was acquired and heavily altered by Harris Associates, Inc. and World Enterprises Corporation for its American release.
 Similar to the American release for Godzilla, King of the Monsters!, new footage was produced in New York City featuring American actors.
 This was done to replace footage from the Japanese version featuring poor performances by expats, poor English delivery by Japanese characters, and to further influence the plot from an American perspective.
 The American version restored shots deleted from the Japanese version and added an extra "m" to Gamera's name in order to prevent audiences from calling the monster "camera."

 The Japanese footage was dubbed into English by Titra Studios, which featured the voices of Peter Fernandez, Corinne Orr, Jack Curtis, and Bernard Grant.
 Tadashi Yamanouchi's score was left intact while additional music recycled from film libraries was added to supplement the new footage.
 The song "Gammera" was written and recorded for the film by Wes Farrell and Artie Butler as "The Moons."
 Months after its release, a bootlegged instrumental version of the song was released in the U.K. as "Shing-A-Ling At the Go-Go."
 To impress exhibitors, World Enterprises claimed to have spent a million dollars in advertising the film.
 The film was released theatrically in December 1966 as Gammera the Invincible.
 In 1969, Harris Associates, Inc. re-released the film as a double feature with the Italian swashbuckler Mario Bava film Knives of the Avenger (1966); the pairing was advertised as "The Biggest...
 Most Frightening Science-Fiction Action-Show of the Century!".

-In 1985, the Japanese version and four other Gamera titles were acquired by Sandy Frank Film Syndication.
-While English dubs were recorded for the Japanese cuts of the other films by Hong Kong-based studios for international releases, the Japanese version of Gamera, the Giant Monster had no existing dub and an entirely new English dub was commissioned and recorded at Anvil Studios in England, which featured the voices of Garrick Hagon and Liza Ross.
+In 1985, the Japanese versions of five Gamera titles, including the 1965 film, were acquired by Sandy Frank Film Syndication.
+While English dubs were recorded for the Japanese cuts of the other films by Hong Kong-based studios for export, the Japanese version of the 1965 film had no existing export dub and an entirely new English dub was commissioned and recorded at Anvil Studios in England, which featured the voices of Garrick Hagon and Liza Ross.
 This English dubbed version, simply titled Gamera, as well as the others released by Sandy Frank, were featured on Mystery Science Theater 3000.